Big gains for retailers push S&P 500 higher; rates rise

-NEW YORK (AP) — Rising retailers pushed U.S. stock indexes further into record territory on Friday, and the Standard & Poor’s 500 index was on pace to close out its seventh week of gains in the last eight.
+NEW YORK (AP) — Rising retailers pushed U.S. stock indexes further into record territory on Friday, and the Standard & Poor’s 500 was on pace to close out its seventh week of gains in the last eight.

 Interest rates also climbed, and the yield on the two-year Treasury topped 2 percent for the first time since the financial crisis was peaking in 2008.